Uranium in Niger

 SOMAIR is 63.4% owned by Orano and 36.6% by Office National des Ressources Minières du Niger (ONAREM) through Sopamin, the Niger mining assets company.
 Orano is the operator.

 The Société des Mines de l'Aïr (SOMAIR) was formed in 1968 and started production from the Arlette/Arlit deposit in 1971, by open cut mining of 0.30-0.35% ore down to 70 metres depth.
 The mine is 250 km north of Agadez and 7 km northwest of Arlit town.
 Capacity was subsequently expanded to about 2100 tU/yr in 1981 (though half was then laid up).
 Since 2003, production ramped up again, with the Tamou deposit producing 1565 tU in 2006.
 The Artois deposit is deeper (90 metres) and at a lower grade (0.20-0.25%).
-Mill capacity was increased to 3000 tU/yr in 2012 and product is sodium uranate.
+Mill capacity was increased to 3000 tU/yr in 2012 with sodium uranate as the product.
 Average head grade in 2015 was 0.28%U. Resources at end of 2016 are tabulated below.
 A 16% drop in production was planned by 2017 (from 2015).

-A new 1.4 Mt per year heap-leach operation for low-grade ore (<0.1%U) – Somair Lixi – has contributed up to 1000 tU/yr to production from 2010.
+A new 1.4 Mt per year heap leach operation for low-grade ore (<0.1%U) – Somair Lixi – has contributed up to 1000 tU/yr to production from 2010.
 Mine operations are certified under ISO 14001 for environmental management.

 In May 2013 a terrorist car bomb damaged the mine plant and killed one employee, also injuring 14.
 Production partially resumed four weeks later, in mid-June, and was fully restored in August.
 Four French nationals including an Areva employee, among a group of seven who were kidnapped from Arlit in 2010, were released in October 2013.